PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ```

 > ### Build Scripts ![](../tip.png)
-> Jenkins and other build systems can be powerful tools, however it is normally better to write simple build scripts and trigger/measure them with tools like
+> Jenkins and other build systems can be powerful tools, however it is normally better to write simple build scripts and trigger/manmage them with tools like
 > Jenkins.
 This way it is simpler to debug the build process and also to transfer to another build tool if required.

 As we can see, these templates are just our previous Kuberenetes deployment scripts with the specific service name, port and image replaced with the string `_NAME_`, `_PORT` and `_IMAGE_`.
 Next let's take care of the build script for the `adderservice`. `cd` into the `micro/adderservice` directory and create a file build.sh.
-Add the following code to it, replacing the string `_user_` with a user account that has security permissions to run docker and to upload images to Docker Hub.
+Add the following code to it, replacing the string `_user_` with our own user account that has security permissions to run docker and to upload images to Docker Hub.

 ```sh
 #!/bin/bash